mythril-forge/homebrew-spells/spells/level-1/zephyr-strike.md

 You have advantage on this Attack Roll.
 If the attack hits, it deals an extra `1d12` damage in addition to the weapon's normal damage and effects.

-In addition, when you first cast this spell, you gain a burst of impetus.
-You immediately gain the benefits of taking the *dash* and *disengage* actions.
+In addition, when you cast this spell, the sudden burst of impetus gives you the benefits of taking the *dash* and *disengage* actions.

 If you let go of the weapon, its charm dissipates, and the spell ends.